getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 Take care when analyzing code to find the actual call-site (from the call-stack), because it's the only thing that matters for `this` binding.

 **Note:** You can visualize a call-stack in your mind by looking at the chain of function calls in order, as we did with the comments in the above snippet.
 But this is painstaking and error-prone.
 Another way of seeing the call-stack is using a debugger tool in your browser.
-Most modern desktop browsers have built-in developer tools, which includes a JS debugger.
+Most modern desktop browsers have built-in developer tools, which include a JS debugger.
 In the above snippet, you could have set a breakpoint in the tools for the first line of the `foo()` function, or simply inserted the `debugger;` statement on that first line.
 When you run the page, the debugger will pause at this location, and will show you a list of the functions that have been called to get to that line, which will be your call stack.
 So, if you're trying to diagnose `this` binding, use the developer tools to get the call-stack, then find the second item from the top, and that will show you the real call-site.

 ## Nothing But Rules

 We turn our attention now to *how* the call-site determines where `this` will point during the execution of a function.

 You must inspect the call-site and determine which of 4 rules applies.
-We will first explain each of these 4 rules independently, and then we will illustrate their order of precedence, if multiple rules *could* apply to the call-site.
+We will first explain each of these 4 rules independently, and then we will illustrate their order of precedence if multiple rules *could* apply to the call-site.

 ### Default Binding